sysprog21/rv32emu/docs/instruction.md

 However, it turns out that the last two conditions are actually "and" rather than "or," and the conditions are more restrictive than the above implies.

-There is an opcode map on page 81–83.
+There is an opcode map on pages 81–83.

 The designers point out that the Cray-1 also had 16-bit and 32-bit instruction lengths, following Stretch, the 360, the CDC 6600, and followed by not only